Andriy Melnyk (diplomat)

-Andriy Yaroslavovych Melnyk (born 7 September 1975) is a Ukrainian diplomat currently serving as Deputy Minister of Foreign Affairs.
-Previously he served from January 12, 2015 until October 2022 as the Ukrainian Ambassador to Germany.
+Andriy Yaroslavovych Melnyk (Андрій Ярославович Мельник, born 7 September 1975) is a Ukrainian diplomat who has served as the Ukrainian ambassador to Brazil since June 2023.
+He previously held the position of deputy minister of foreign affairs from November 2022 to July 2023 and Ukrainian ambassador to Germany from December 2014 to October 2022.

 He is a Doctor of Law.

-Biography
+Early life and education

 Andriy Melnyk was born in 1975 in Lviv, Ukrainian SSR, Soviet Union.

 In 1997, he graduated from Ivan Franko Lviv State University, qualified as a specialist in international relations, translator of German.
 Then Melnyk studied in Sweden at the Faculty of Law of the University of Lund, where he received a master's degree in international law.
 Also, he interned at Harvard University.

-He is fluent in Ukrainian, Russian, English and German.
+Diplomatic career

 In 1997, he joined the diplomatic service as a senior consultant in the Foreign Policy Department of the Administration of the President of Ukraine.

 In 1999–2003, Melnyk was second and then the first secretary of the Embassy of Ukraine in Austria; he left this Embassy in 2003.

 Between 2005 and 2007, Andriy Melnyk worked as an advisor to Ukrainian President Viktor Yushchenko.
 He was Deputy Head of the Department of Bilateral and Regional Cooperation, Head of the Analysis and Planning Department of the Main Foreign Policy Service of the Secretariat of the President of Ukraine, Secretary of the Ukrainian part of the Advisory Committee of the Presidents of Ukraine and the Republic of Poland.

 From 2007 till 2012, Melnyk was Consul of Ukraine in Hamburg. to 9 July 2022 He initiated the establishment of the Coordination Council of Ukrainian public organizations at the Consulate General: the Union of Ukrainian Students of Germany, the Association of Ukrainians of Northern Germany, the Society of Ukrainians of Germany.
 He was sworn into office in Germany on January 12, 2015.

 Between 2012 and 2014, Andriy Melnyk worked at the Ministry of Foreign Affairs of Ukraine.

 In March 2014 he was appointed Deputy Minister of the first Yatsenyuk Government responsible for European integration.

-On 19 December 2014, Melnyk was appointed a Ukrainian Ambassador to Germany by a decree of President Petro Poroshenko.
+On 19 December 2014, Melnyk was appointed a Ukrainian ambassador to Germany by a decree of president Petro Poroshenko.